oldtimerza/heycar-challenge/README.md

 Useful commands:

     - mvnw clean install, this will build the project, run the tests and create a docker image.

+Extras:

+    - simple logging using logsl4j with markers.

+    - Swagger 2 api documentation.

+    - dockerfile-maven and Dockerfile to create docker image for project.

 Notes along the way: